 - What the IBD Food Guide Pyramid Recommends

-- Our Top 5 Tips on How to Personalize it for Yourself
+- Our Top 5 Tips on How to Personalize for Yourself

 How to Read a Food Guide Pyramid

 A food pyramid shows the different types of foods and serving sizes of each that a person is recommended to eat on a daily or weekly basis.
 Foods are placed in the pyramid in a way that implies their relative importance to a healthy, well-rounded diet.
-Foods placed at the bottom of the pyramid are recommended to be consumed in greater quantities than those higher up in the pyramid.
+Foods placed at the bottom of the pyramid are recommended to be consumed in greater quantities than those higher up.

 About the IBD-Specific Guide Food Pyramid

-Researchers from Massachusetts General Hospital and Harvard Medical School recently published an IBD-specific food pyramid that outlines the recommended intake and amount of dietary food groups based on the combined results of many clinical trials1.
+Researchers from Massachusetts General Hospital and Harvard Medical School recently published an IBD-specific food pyramid that outlines the recommended intakes and amounts of dietary food groups based on the combined results of many clinical trials1.

 It’s important to note that this food pyramid has not been endorsed by any particular organization and is meant to serve as a guide rather than a prescription.

-It’s always important to personalize these recommendations to your unique needs depending on your trigger foods, food preferences, disease activity, surgical status (if applicable), stricturing disease (if applicable), as well as cultural and religious influences on food.
+It’s always important to personalize these recommendations to your unique needs depending on your trigger foods, food preferences, disease activity, surgical status (if applicable), stricturing disease (if applicable), as well as cultural and religious influences.